glasswings/patanor-site/src/tech/agpl-compliance.md

 - update my footers to advertise the source

-This doesn't quite finish copyright-related stuff.
+This didn'tdoesn't quite finish copyright-related stuff.
 I still need to figure out how I'll show copyright notices for blog content, which will be a bit different between permalink pages and ones that combine multiple posts.

 But I've decided that can wait until I create navigation.